robbintt/outlines/docs/praxes/vacation_july_2023.md

     - small projects fit in my regular life
     - don't waste big blocks of time on small projects
     - resist "catching up", it doesn't exist
-- No books
+- No "catching up" with books
     - this is part of the regular practice
-    - if there is a book, it should be related to my practice
+    - if there is a book, it should be related to my "vacation projects"
 - No discord / slack / hacker news / reddit
     - don't read the news, just take the time off
     - don't get on weird tangents